kgero/poetry-engine/readme.md

 ### Scrape Poems

-Scraped poems are entered into the local sqlite database poemdb2.db in a table called `poetry`.
+Scraped poems are entered into a Postgres database in a table called `poetry`.
+Settings for the database must be set in a .env file.

 Poems are scraped from poetryfoundation.org.
 Poem pages have urls like this: